JonasAlvarez/crypto-xlm/README.md

 # crypto-xlm
 ## Storing the XLM in paper

-Almost all created with LLM

-The process:
+The generation process:
-1. pull the image with
+1. pull the image with:
     ```bash
     docker pull python:3.11-slim-bookworm
     ```
-3. create the keys, it will ask for a password or secret
+3. create the keys, it will ask for a password or secret:
    ```bash
    chmod +x secure_xlm_wallet.sh
    ./secure_xlm_wallet.sh